Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Does DDL improve prediction of behavioural data?

-We used the target correlation measure to predict RTinv in one GAM per model.
+We used the target correlation measure to predict RTinv in one GAM per discriminative learning model.
 Target correlation was a highly significant predictor for reaction times across all models and both datasets ($p < 0.0001$; summary tables for the GAMs can be found in the Supplementary Materials).
-Figure~\ref{fig:dlp_blp_rts} shows the fit of the 5 models in terms of the Akaike Information Criterion \citep[AIC,][]{akaike1998information} for both the DLP and BLP.
+Figure~\ref{fig:dlp_blp_rts} shows the fit of the five models in terms of the Akaike Information Criterion \citep[AIC,][]{akaike1998information}\footnote{AIC measures model fit while punishing model complexity.
+Lower AIC values indicate better model fit.} for both the DLP and BLP.
 First, we see that for both datasets, frequency-informed methods (FIL, FIDDL) outperform their non-frequency-informed counterparts (EL, DDL, EDDL).
 Regarding the difference between DDL and LDL, DDL and EDDL outperform EL for the DLP, but not for the BLP.
-Interestingly, while the correlation accuracy for EDDL was clearly higher than for DDL (DLP: 99\% for EDDL compared to 92\% for DDL; BLP: 100\% compared to 88\%), when it comes to predicting reaction times, EDDL only shows a slight advantage over DDL for the BLP and performs worse for the DLP.
+Interestingly, while the correlation accuracy for EDDL was clearly higher than for DDL (DLP: 100\% for EDDL compared to 93\% for DDL; BLP: 100\% compared to 89\%), when it comes to predicting reaction times, EDDL only shows a slight advantage over DDL for the BLP and performs worse for the DLP.
 This indicates that better mapping accuracy does not necessarily entail better performance at predicting behavioural data.
 FIDDL outperforms all other models.
 From this we can conclude that while DDL does not necessarily outperform LDL, FIDDL clearly outperforms LDL both without and with frequency information.
 We will return to both these points in the final discussion.